TplusA/StrBo-REST/doc/source/code.rst

 textual description in the request documentation, or by the JSON object itself (in case the object is trivially self-descripting).

-Often, an endpoint will define one or more schema classes, derived from the :class:`halogen.schema.Schema` class from the :mod:`halogen` module (HAL+JSON package).
+Often, there will be one or more schema classes defined for an endpoint, derived from the
+:class:`halogen.schema.Schema` class from the :mod:`halogen` module (HAL+JSON
+package).
 These schema classes determine which fields will be written to the various JSON objects sent to clients (this information can be seen in the documentation), and how they are filled in (not in documentation, can only be seen in source code).

-For instance, the :class:`strbo.rest.EntryPoint` endpoint defines the :class:`strbo.rest.EntryPoint.Schema` schema, and the :class:`strbo.airable.Services` endpoint defines the schemas :class:`strbo.airable.Services.Schema` and :class:`strbo.airable.Services.SchemaShort` (a partial view on this resource used when embedding it into other responses).
+For instance, for the :class:`strbo.rest.EntryPoint` endpoint there is the :class:`strbo.rest.EntryPointSchema` schema, and for the :class:`strbo.airable.Services` endpoint there are schemas :class:`strbo.airable.ServicesSchema` and :class:`strbo.airable.ServicesSchemaShort` (a partial view on this resource used when embedding it into other responses).
 And there is, for instance, no schema defined for the :class:`strbo.airable.Auth` endpoint because the output is simplistic and self-explanatory; you are supposed to take a look at a